Are you a black powder fanatic?

 Lead round balls are at home in a small leather drawstring bag as they were centuries ago.
 There is no messy lube to get all over everything.
 Carry the pre-lubed patches in a little box or together in a speedloader.
 You are all set for a quick reload if needed.

-4. Tailor your load
+4. Tailor your load and cast your own!

 Shooting a lead round ball offers many advantages.
 Currently I use CVA Pre-Lubed Shooting Patches that are .015″ in thickness.
 Thinner diameter patches can be used that might make your individual smokepole shoot better.
 You can cut your own shooting patches and also change the lubrication.
 It’s all up to you.
 Different company’s might have small differences in patches or round balls that your charcoal burner might like over the competition.
 How much black powder do you need to smoke that whitetail?
 While my rifle is rated in the books to 140 grains of FFG black powder even 100 grains is deadly at 100 yards.
 Half the fun of black powder rifles is playing around to see what combinations work best for your rifle.
 Get out there and smoke some targets.